 1b.
 New York and other northeast states may return to lockdown, or their theaters won’t be at 50%+ capacity.

-Above I talked about $1 billion in revenue, but that’s a global number; meaning Europe, America, China and the rest of the world.
+Above, I talked about $1 billion in revenue, but that’s a global number; meaning Europe, America, China and the rest of the world.
 Disney needs the entire world to maximize revenue, and May just has too much uncertainty.
 Listen, forecasting vaccine distribution for one country is tough, so I didn’t bother building a model for Europe as well as the US.
 Same for predicting the course of the pandemic across the world.
-And looking just six weeks out, it is reasonable for Disney to think Europe will still be locked down.
+And looking just six weeks out, it’s reasonable for Disney to think Europe will still be locked down.
 By July, likely even the slow rollouts of vaccines will have accelerated to the point to protect everyone.

 I’d add that piracy makes this all worse.
 Once a film is released somewhere, it’s de facto released everywhere.
 So it made sense that Black Widow moved back dates.
 But then why did Disney also decide to release it on “Premier Access” at the same time?